mrmacete/writeups/wapiflapi-exrs/sploit/s7/README.md

   };
 ```

-Actually, the full `libc_map` structure is more complex than this, but the above are the only fields which are safe to be used, because they are standardized and unlikely to change between versions.
+Actually, the full `link_map` structure is more complex than this, but the above are the only fields which are safe to be used, because they are standardized and unlikely to change between versions.

 My naive python code to traverse the list and get libc base and dynamic section is as follows: